hnaseri77/optimus-manager-grub/README.md

 ## Usage

-1. Clone this repository and cd into it: `git clone https://github.com/hakasapl/optimus-manager-grub.git && cd optimus-manager-grub`
+1. Clone this repository and cd into it: `git clone https://github.com/hnaseri77/optimus-manager-grub.git && cd optimus-manager-grub`
 1. Run the install script as root: `sudo ./install.sh`
-1. Update your grub configuration using `grub-mkconfig` or `update-grub` if your distribution has that
+1. Update your grub configuration using `sudo grub-mkconfig -o /boot/grub/grub.cfg` or `sudo grub-update`

 ### Install Script Arguments